 When you know who you are and what you stand for (i.e., your values and priorities), making decisions becomes easier, clearer, and faster.

 Once you tap into your intuition, you develop an inner sense of knowing what choices are best for you.
+In fact, intuition has been called the highest form of intelligence.

 If you are a Type-A personality, you may have learned to over-rely on your brain to make decisions at the expense of your heart.
 This doesn’t mean your intuition isn’t there, it means you need to reconnect with it.